AndresPrza/FCC-Survey-Form/README.md

 you can also check my <a href="https://www.freecodecamp.org/certification/andresprza/responsive-web-design">Responsive Web Design certification</a>.

 ### Project status
-This project is **finished** and i have no plan on updating it at the moment
+This project is **finished** and i have no plan on updating it at the moment.

 ### Preview
 ![image](./SurveyForm_ScreenShot.png)